Things to Do in Warsaw in December

 What's happening during your visit

-The switch-on ritual hits on 1 December at 5pm in Old Town Square—the Kaszuby-grown monster tree arrives, choirs belt kolędy carols, and grilled oscypek smoke drifts everywhere.
+The switch-on ritual hits on 1 December at 5pm in Old Town Square, the Kaszuby-grown monster tree arrives, choirs belt kolędy carols, and grilled oscypek smoke drifts everywhere.
 Be in place by 4pm near the Mermaid statue, then toast the season with your first hot beer.

 Warsaw's headline bash lays on live stages, midnight fireworks above the Palace of Culture, and crowds you can still breathe in, unlike Kraków's packed Main Square.
 Metro runs dawn-to-dawn, so where you sleep matters less than in most European capitals.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid